MicrosoftDocs/windows-powershell-docs/docset/windows/processmitigations/Set-ProcessMitigation.md

 Applies all settings inside settings.xml

 ### Example 3
 ```
 PS C:\> Set-ProcessMitigation -System -Enable DEP
 ```

 Applies DEP at the system level.
 To disable mitigations, you can replace `-Enable` with `-Disable`.
 However, for app-level mitigations, this will force the mitigation to be disabled only for that app.

-If you need to restore the mitigation back to the system default, you need to include the `-Remove` cmdlet as well, as in the following example:
+### Exmaple 4

 ```
 PS C:\> Set-ProcessMitigation -System -Remove -Disable DEP
 ```

+If you need to restore the mitigation back to the system default, you need to include the `-Remove` cmdlet as well, as in the above  example:

-### Example 4
+### Example 5

 ```
 PS C:\> Set-ProcessMitigation -System -Enable SEHOP